MintonGroup/swiftest/README.md

 **Fragmentation**

 This example highlights the functionality of the Fraggle algorithm.
 It can be found in the ```/swiftest/examples/Fragmentation``` directory.
 It is intended to be run using the SyMBA integrator.
-It contains three pre-built collisional test cases:
+It contains 9 pre-built collisional test cases:

 - A Head-On Disruptive Collision
+- An Off-Axis Disruptive Collision
+- A Head-On Super-Catastrophic Disruptive Collision
 - An Off-Axis Super-Catastrophic Disruptive Collision
 - A Disruptive Hit and Run Collision

-To generate a movie depicting the collision and results of each of the test cases, run the Python script titled **Fragmentation_Movie.py**.
+- A Pure Hit and Run Collision
+- A Merger
+- A Merger Crossing the Spin Barrier
+- All of the Above

+To generate, run, and create a movie depicting the collision, run the Python script titled **Fragmentation_Movie.py**.
+Please note that this example requires a large amount of memory.
+For reference, this example was created and run using 2 nodes, each with 256 GB of memory.
+This amount of computational memory is necessary to generate a smooth movie.
+In this example, the trajectories of all bodies involved in the collision are saved at every point in the simulation.
+This is extremely expensive and should only be used to study a particular collisional event in detail.

 **helio_gr_test**